usmcamp0811/dotfiles/README.md

 - **Automated Deploy**: Ability to automatically deploy all systems through Gitlab CICD or with `deploy --host <hostname> .#<hostname>`.

 - Git Pre-Commit Hooks: Seamless integration of git hooks with Nix.
+To enable the hooks just activate the default shell. `nix develop`

 ## Customization